Alexander Zverev’s Racquet – Player Profile

 Alexander Zverev’s Racquet

-Zverev has been endorsing the HEAD Speed line until 2019.
+Zverev endorsed the HEAD Speed line until 2019.
 But HEAD claims to have made the HEAD Gravity Pro (read my review here) for him.
-That is why he is now using or endorsing the Gravity Pro.
-Like with most things pro stock and pro player racquets, we cannot be a hundred percent sure, but it does look like he has made the switch from his HEAD Youtek Speed MP pro stock to a HEAD Gravity Pro pro stock.
+That is why he is now using or endorsing the Gravity Pro (read or watch our review).

 Ps.
 If you want to purchase Alexander Zverev ‘s tennis gear, check out my affiliates Tennis Warehouse, Tennis Warehouse Europe or Tennis Only (AUS).
 If you buy anything through my links, Tennisnerd gets a small commission.
 DS.